 - Horseshoe Bend is a loop of the Colorado River 5 miles downstream from the Glen Canyon Dam and Lake Powell (just south of the Utah line).
 It has its own parking area on the west side of US 89 about 4 miles south of Page, Arizona.
 The GPS coordinates are: 36.876246,-111.502788.
 This link will show you the parking lot location on Google maps.

 - There is a (small) sign for Horseshoe Bend, but it is easy to miss.
 However, if you keep looking to the west you will see the parking lot…there isn’t a whole lot else out there.
+The parking lot was expanded in 2019 but still fills up on Holidays and busy weekends.

 - It can be pretty windy…bring your sunglasses